Kitura/CloudEnvironment/README.md

 ![Linux](https://img.shields.io/badge/os-linux-green.svg?style=flat)

 # CloudEnvironment
-CloudEnvironment is a convenience Swift package for accessing environment variables from various Cloud computing environments, such as, but not limited to, Cloud Foundry and Kubernetes.
+CloudEnvironment is a convenience Swift package for accessing environment variables mapped to JSON dictionaries from various Cloud computing environments, such as, but not limited to, Cloud Foundry and Kubernetes.
 By leveraging this package, you make your Swift application environment-agnostic when it comes to obtaining data from environment variables.
 For example, to obtain the credentials for accessing a Cloudant database, you would need to parse the `VCAP_SERVICES` environment variable when running in Cloud Foundry, while to obtain the same credentials when running in Kubernetes, you may need to parse an environment variable named `CLOUDANT_CREDENTIALS`.
 Using CloudEnvironment allows you to abstract these low-level details from your application's source code.

 ## Swift version
 The latest version of CloudEnvironment works with the `3.1.1` version of the Swift binaries.
 You can download this version of the Swift binaries by following this [link](https://swift.org/download/#snapshots).

 ## Supported search pattern types
-This package allows you to define an array of search patterns for looking up values, such as service credentials.
+This package allows you to define an array of search patterns for looking up dictionary values mapped to environment variables, such as service credentials.
 Each element in a search patterns array will be *executed* until the variable is found.
-CloudEnvironment supports searching for values using three search pattern types:
+CloudEnvironment supports searching for values using the following three search pattern types:

-- `cloudfoundry` - Allows to search for a value in Cloud Foundry's services environment variable.
+- `cloudfoundry` - Allows to search for a value in Cloud Foundry's services environment variable (i.e. `VCAP_SERVICES`).
 - `env` - Allows to search for a value in an environment variable.
 - `file` - Allows to search for a value in a JSON file.